-Each spring, sand from winter sanding operations is cleaned up in April by a machine designed for sweeping up sand from the parking lots and roadways.
+In mid-April, sand from winter sanding operations is cleaned up by a machine designed for sweeping up sand from the parking lots and roadways.
 This spring clean-up prevents very fine sand particles from being washed into the brooks flowing from Mount Sunapee during spring rains and run-off.